nfarima/extended-recycler-adapter/README.md

 A fast and flexible way to use the RecyclerView on android.
-Eliminates all verbose declarations of RecyclerAdapter and ViewHolder classes
+Eliminates all verbose declarations of RecyclerAdapter and ViewHolder classes by taking full advantage of Java8 lambdas, which are now available as a backport on any API level

 Add it to your build.gradle with:
 ```gradle